juftin/homelab/docs/config.md

 > Once you have all of the pre-requisites set up, you can use the
 > [up-traefik](cli.md#up-traefik) command to start just the Traefik services.

-## Apps
+## App Deployment

 Which apps to deploy are defined in the `docker-compose.yaml` files.
-For example, to disable all apps from the `miscellaneous` stack, you would comment out the `include` directive in the root `docker-compose.yaml` file.
+For example, To disable specific apps in the `media-center` stack, you would comment out the `include` directive in the root `docker-compose.yaml` file.

 <details><summary>📄 docker-compose.yaml</summary>